Zero Down Mortgages: Do They Exist?

 You could qualify for a rent-to-own home with a credit score as low as 500.
 You’ll also lock in today’s purchase price, which is beneficial if you live in an area where home prices are increasing.
 But your monthly rent may be higher than a typical rental agreement, and you risk losing money if you can’t qualify for a mortgage after the rental period.

-If this is an option you’d like to explore, it’s helpful to work with a real estate agent who specializes in zero- or low-down payment mortgages.
-Clever Real Estate can connect you with a local realtor to help you find homes in your budget and help you explore financing options for your specific situation.
+If this is an option you’d like to explore, it’s helpful to work with a real estate agent who can connect you with local lenders who specialize in zero or low down payment mortgages.
+Get free matches with the best agents in your area today

 Article Sources